paixaop/zwack/README.md

 Install from npm

-    npm i zwackble
+    npm i zwack

-Clone this repo and run
+or clone this repo and run

     npm install